The Stevens Investment

 If a student does not meet the qualifications for the program, will they still be considered for other financial aid?

-Students who do not meet the eligibility requirements for The Stevens Investment will still be considered for all types of financial assistance for which they otherwise may be eligible, including merit scholarships as well as federal, state and institutional need-based aid.
+Students who do not meet the eligibility criteria for The Stevens Investment will still be considered for all types of financial assistance for which they otherwise may be eligible, including merit scholarships as well as federal, state and institutional need-based aid.

 How does an external scholarship impact a student’s funding from this program?